xiangivyli/data-science-portfolio/Lloyds Bank Customer Profiling and Predictive Model (BI & Logistic Regression)/README.md

  - **Task 2 Data Science**: To use the historical data to design a process which predicts the likelihood of a new customer not paying back their loan

 ### Dataset
 The dataset and corresponding dictionary can be found in the Data folder.
+Note: the dataset is based on the American credit risk problem.
-The dataset contains 18,324 customers who:
+The dataset contains 18,324 customers with 31 columns who:
  - Previously held a loan
  - The status of that loan - did the customer pay back the loan or not:
      - Customers who paid back are categorised as 'Fully Paid'